Sally-Xu/PerformanceTest/README.md

 *Req/sec* | 7699 | 7606 | 23425 | 533.22
 *Transfer/sec* | 74.21MB | 72.83MB | 224.56MB | 5.61MB

-ASP.Net Core has the best performance out of 3, almost 3 times beter.
+ASP.Net Core has the best performance out of 4, almost 3 times beter than nodejs.
 Nestjs (with Fastify) has the comparible performance with Nodejs (pure JavaScript, with Express).
 But Nestjs provides structure to write cleaner code.